picklejuicedev/kedro_docs_prototype/docs/index.md

 This static site is mostly manually edited to explore what functionality a documentation generator would need to cover.
 The [Prerequisites](prerequisites) and [Usage](usage) are only needed if you wish to locally generate the documentation and play with the `mkdocs` framework.
 Within the [data section](data/_Data_overview.md) you can explore the datasets used by this project.
 Extra points for those critical readers that can spot why `model_input_table` has grown to over 750k rows.
 [Parameters](parameters/data_science.md) make use of modular pipelines and the documentation can explain the detailed use of them.
 To explore the [pipelines](pipelines/_Pipeline_overview) a static version of Kedro-Viz has been included.

-And finally there are some [more thoughts](doccreation.md) on wy I think documentation is important and how this could be useful.
+And finally there are some [more thoughts](doccreation.md) on why I think documentation is important and how this could be useful.

 !!! note
-    Some of these pages are more mock documentation to give it some *meat*.
+    Some of these pages are mock documentation to give it some *meat*.
 Apologies if some points are repeated.

 ## Index